metosin/muuntaja/README.md

 ## Spec

-* Request
+### Request

-  * `:muuntaja.core/adapter` holds the adapter that was used to decode the request body, e.g. `:json`.
+* `:muuntaja.core/adapter`, holds the adapter name that was used to decode the request body, e.g. `:json`.
-     Setting value to anything (e.g. `nil`) before muuntaja will skip the decoding process.
+   Setting value to anything (e.g. `nil`) before muuntaja middleware/interceptor will skip the decoding process.
-  * `:muuntaja.core/accept` holds the client-negotiated adapter for the response, e.g. `:json`
+* `:muuntaja.core/accept`, holds the client-negotiated adapter name for the response, e.g. `:json`.
+Will be used later in the response pipeline.

-* Response
+### Response

-  * `:muuntaja.core/adapter` holds the adapter that was used to encode the response body, e.g. `:json`.
+* `:muuntaja.core/adapter`, holds the adapter name that was used to encode the response body, e.g. `:json`.
-     Setting value to anything (e.g. `nil`) before muuntaja will skip the encoding process.
+   Setting value to anything (e.g. `nil`) before muuntaja middleware/interceptor will skip the encoding process.
-  * `:muuntaja.core/content-type` can be use to override the negotiated content-type for response encoding, e.g. `application/json`
+* `:muuntaja.core/content-type`, can be used to override the negotiated content-type for response encoding, e.g. setting it to `application/edn` will cause the response to encoded always with the `:edn` adapter.

 ## Usage